 Small and lightweight, portable and easy to store

 Blade wears out after consistent use and requires replacement

-Milwaukee’s table saw is completely cordless which makes it very portable and allows an easy and convenient setup anywhere, including places with no power outlet.
+Milwaukee’s table saw is completely cordless and very portable.
+This allows an easy and convenient setup anywhere, including places with no power outlet.
 It features a Powerstate™ brushless motor that offers the same durability and performance as a 15A corded circular saw.
-The machine runs on a high-output HD12.0 battery that packs 50% more power and doesn’t heat up as much as a standard lithium-ion battery The Milwaukee table saw is perfect for those looking for a quick and reliable way to rip different material sheets.
+The machine runs on a high-output HD12.0 battery that packs 50% more power and doesn’t heat up as much as a standard lithium-ion battery.
+The Milwaukee table saw offers a quick and reliable way to rip different material sheets.
 Its battery offers 50% more power, and you can lock the operations using the “One-Key” functionality.
-One user even said that they preferred their cordless table saw over the corded one because of how long the battery lasts and how quickly it recharges.
-It also employs Redlink Plus™ Intelligence to ensure optimal performance and prevent overloading or damage to the battery during heavy usage.
+One user even said that they preferred their cordless table saw over the corded one due to long battery life and quick recharging.
+It also employs Redlink Plus™ Intelligence to ensure optimal performance and prevent overloading or battery damage during heavy usage.

 Completely cordless, great for portability